 Just like that, Earl has moved on.
 As the music world (from NPR to Pitchfork) commemorates the endless accomplishments of this rare genius, it’s clear that we’ve lost a ‘once in a lifetime’ musical figure, and there is so much to be in awe of.
-But as I sit here blasting ‘Get In Line Brother’ in my home studio, I’m just in awe of what it feels like to be a banjo player at this moment in time.
+But as I sit here blasting ‘Get In Line Brother’ in my home studio with tears in my eyes, I’m just in awe of what it feels like to be a banjo player at this moment in time.
 It’s so heavy–sadness, celebration, gratitude, inspiration, amazement, etc. I literally have no idea what I would be doing with my life right now if it wasn’t for Earl Scruggs.
 It’s a powerful and humbling realization.
 So today I’m immersed in the beauty of his art and his influence, reveling in the joys of music and community, experiencing a newfound appreciation for what Earl’s done for me, and for us all.
 I have always loved bluegrass and the banjo, but it’s just never looked quite like it does now.

 Earl was a living legend, long revered as the most innovative, influential and genius 5-string banjo player there will ever be.
 Very few people, if any, have done what he did: to invent/innovate the technical style that defines an instrument (a complex one at that!), and then go on to fully realize the creative expression and beauty that this new style is capable of.
 It’s a process that usually takes generations of players, the accumulation of influences, a collection of minds, and years of collective development.
 But somehow Earl tapped into the highest order of inspiration, creating a standard that defines not only an instrument but also an entire thriving genre of music.
 His style is the bedrock of everything that three-finger style banjo players will ever accomplish.
 I cannot think of another musician in any genre who’s influence is so universal on their chosen instrument.